tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/快速入门/一分钟入门指南_intl_en.md

 To ship logs to COS, you can perform the following steps:
 1. Create a [COS bucket](https://intl.cloud.tencent.com/document/product/436/13309).
 2. Log in to the [CLS console](https://console.cloud.tencent.com/cls).
-3. Select the desired log topic ID/ name to go to the management page.
+3. Select the desired log topic ID/name to go to the management page.
 4. Select the **Ship to COS** tab.
 5. Click **Add Shipping Configuration** to create a shipping task.
 Currently, CLS supports shipping logs in [CSV](https://intl.cloud.tencent.com/document/product/614/31582) and [JSON](https://intl.cloud.tencent.com/document/product/614/31583) formats.